 Celebrating Saint David’s Day Worldwide!

 You don’t need to be in Wales to celebrate Saint David.
-Disneyland Paris organizes a week long event to mark this special day for the Welsh.
+Disneyland Paris organizes a week-long event to mark this special day for the Welsh.

 There is even a festival conducted in Los Angeles, California.
-At this event there is an eisteddfod, a Celtic marketplace, classes and also a concert.
+At this event, there is an eisteddfod, a Celtic marketplace, classes and also a concert.

 You don’t have to be Welsh to join in the festivities of this day.
 But it will make it special for you if you have Welsh ancestry or know someone who is Welsh.

 There is just so much that you will discover and who knows it may quite surprise you.
 So take the first step today!

 Thank You and Please Leave A Comment

 I hope you enjoyed this article explaining what is St Davids Day, or rather St David’s Day to be exact.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you have any questions or comments then please leave a comment below.